 What does it mean?

 It means don’t give up.
 Do what you can with what you have where you are.
 Make the day a win.
-Wins can be small.
-Passing on donuts at work, eating paleo for 12 hours, drinking 8oz of water before your coffee can all be wins.
+Wins can be small, like passing on donuts at work, eating paleo for 12 hours, drinking 8oz of water before your coffee.
 The point is to start winning and let the success build.
-Create momentum.
 Execute on behaviors that are moving towards the goal of a healthy life.
 Start small, make a win, and keep that victory all day knowing that success breeds success.

-The best part is that if you slip up one day, you get to start the next day trying to WIN TODAY.
+If you screw up one day, you get to start the next day trying to WIN that day.